herrold/guild-docs/artisan_roles/study_guide.md

 This study guide is meant to provide some topics to help artisans focus on improving their value to Pillar and Pillar's clients.

-**The links to Step It Up content will not work unless you are logged into Step It Up with your Pillar account.**
+**The links to Step It Up content will not work unless you are logged into Step It Up with your Pillar account in this browser.**

 ## Table of Contents
 * [Pillar Principles](#pillar-principles)